 HabitatSwimming in or near its host sea anemone in shallow, coastal waters

-- Body is bright orange with three vertical white bars: one located just behind the eye, a middle bar characterized by a forward bulge that projects toward the head, and a posterior bar near the caudal fin.
+- Its body is bright orange with three vertical white bars: one located just behind the eye, a middle bar characterized by a forward bulge that projects toward the head, and a posterior bar near the caudal fin.
 Each bar is edged in black, as are the fins.

 - Female is larger than male.

-Symbiosis, or “living together,” is a primary behavior of this type of fish.
-Clownfish use sea anemones for shelter and protection from predators
+Symbiosis, or “living together,” is a primary behavior of the clownfish.
+Clownfish use sea anemones for shelter and protection from predators.

 - Can also feed on leftover portions of its host anemone’s meals, as well as clean the anemone of parasites and dead skin.